-Propane: The flames should burn quietly with a blue/green colour with no signs of yellow tips.
+Propane: the flames should burn quietly with a blue/green colour with no signs of yellow tips.

-Butane: Normally on initial lighting , a small amount of yellow tipping will occur and the slightly increases as the burner heats up.
+Butane: normally on initial lighting, a small amount of yellow tipping will occur and this slightly increases as the burner heats up.

 Care should be taken not to overload the appliance as reduced performance may result.